 In 1993, the most famous Breeders’ Cup upset ever happened when Arcangues won the race at 133-1.
 He paid $269.20 to win a $2 win ticket.
 In other major Breeders’ Cup upsets, Cat Thief won in 1999 and paid $41.20, Raven’s Pass shipped in from England to win in 2008 and paid $29, Drosselmeyer paid $31.60 in 2011, and Volponi scored at $89 even in 2002.

 To keep an eye on Breeders’ Cup Classic live odds, various online racebooks provide bettors with the ability to wager on all the races.
 When hunting for the best racebook to place a bet, compare their promotions.
 Bonus bets, betting rebates, Breeders Cup betting challenges, and wagering contests differ between services, including vital details such as rollover and rebate rules.
 The best online racebooks help players get the most out of their wagering dollar when wagering on the Breeders Cup post positions and odds.

 Breeders’ Cup entries are drawn 72 hours before the races.
 Horses first Pre-Enter the races two weeks before, while a committee sorts out what horses get preference in which races.
-Horses are allowed to Pre-enter more than one race, as long as they mark their preference in order.
+Horses can Pre-enter more than one race, as long as they mark their preference in order.
 For example, a horse can Pre-enter in both the Classic and the Turf, but they have to designate that they would rather run in the Classic than the Turf.
 After being ranked, owners and trainers know if the horse has a good chance of getting into their desired Breeders’ Cup race.
 Then 72 hours before the races, the horses are actually entered, or “declared.”
 At this point, they must select a single race.

 There are 14 races that make up the Breeders’ Cup.